Predictive Model for the Dissipation Dilution of Soft-Clamped Modes in Polygon Resonators

-To study the soft-clamped modes in polygon resonators, we start with a four-interconnected beam structure as a general example, as illustrated in \figref{polygon-sketch}.
-Each beam is supported by two tethers, located at the vertices of the polygon resonator.
-According to the symmetry of the whole system, the displacement profile of the fundamental perimeter mode is illustrated with a degenerate symmetric vibration pattern in \figref{displacement-3}.
-The transverse reaction forces on opposing tethers demonstrate phase cancelation, resulting in negligible net bending moments.
-However, the out-of-plane tangential displacement components generate a non-zero torque about the tether axes, inducing torsional dissipation.
+To study soft-clamped modes in polygon resonators, we start with a four-interconnected beam structure as a general example, as illustrated in \figref{polygon-sketch}.
+Each beam is supported by two tethers, located at the vertices of the polygon.
+Due to the underlying symmetry, the fundamental perimeter mode possesses a symmetric displacement profile, as shown in \figref{displacement-3}.
+The transverse reaction forces on opposing tethers demonstrate phase cancellation, resulting in negligible net bending moments.
+However, the out-of-plane tangential displacement components generate a non-zero torque about the tether axes, leading to torsional motion and the associated dissipation discussed below.

-In particular, as a result of the practical design considerations, the narrow-beam approximation is employed with $l/w \gg 1$ for all constituent beams with length $l$ and width $w$ \cite{bereyhi2022perimeter}.
-This justifies the zero boundary loss term ($\alpha_n = 0$) in the dissipation kernel.
-Therefore, the dominant dissipation pathways in the polygon system originate from: (i) bending in the polygonal sides, and (ii) shear strain-induced dissipation in the supporting tethers.
-To analytically estimate the dissipation dilution factor of perimeter modes, we first derive the equations for the transverse displacement $u(x)$ of the polygon sides, and the torsion angle $\tau$ of the supporting tethers, respectively.
-Then we take their coupling into account.
+In particular, as a result of practical design considerations, all constituent elements are assumed to operate in the narrow-beam regime, with lengths much greater than their widths.
+Under this approximation, perimeter modes do not induce flexural displacements in the supporting tethers, and the corresponding boundary-loss coefficient vanishes ($\alpha_n=0$) \cite{bereyhi2022perimeter}.
+Therefore, the dominant dissipation pathways in polygon resonators arise from (i) bending of the polygon sides and (ii) torsional strain energy in the supporting tethers.
+To analytically estimate the dissipation dilution factor of the perimeter modes, we first derive the equations governing the transverse displacement $u$ of the polygon sides and the torsional angle $\tau$ of the supporting tethers, respectively.
+We then incorporate the coupling between these motions into the analytical model.

 \paragraph{Flexural dynamics of polygon sides. ---} To model the bending-dominated dissipation, we analyze the transverse displacement field $u(x)$ along each side of the $N$-sided polygon.
-Within the Euler-Bernoulli beam framework, $u(x)$ follows the flexural string equation in the high tension limit \cite{schmid2016fundamentals}:
+Within the Euler-Bernoulli beam theory, $u(x)$ satisfies the flexural string equation in the high tension limit \cite{schmid2016fundamentals}:

+where $x$ is the axial coordinate along the polygon sides, $\sigma_s$ is the stress, and $\rho$ is the material density.
+Specifically, $\omega_n$ denotes the eigenfrequency of the $n^{\text{th}}$ flexural mode of an individual polygon side.
+Owing to the discrete rotational symmetry of the polygon, the corresponding perimeter modes are degenerate, sharing the same frequency while differing only in the phase relations between adjacent sides.
+The stress distribution $\sigma_{s}$ is determined by force balance and the constancy of the path-length between the two clamped vertices of the $N$-sided polygon \cite{bereyhi2022perimeter}: